dougbutner/web-4/README.md

 ## **3. Verified Recipients**
 It could be said that this system could be built without verification.
 It certainly could.
-This will no-doubt happen, as different pe
+This will no-doubt happen, as different people implement this